Experior Financial Group Logo

 Some provinces provide coverage.
 However, this coverage is usually only issued to seniors and those with a very low income who could not otherwise afford it on their own.

 This will depend on many factors.
 There is a wide range of coverage that can be offered and therefore there is also a wide variety of costs based on your insurance plan.
 Costs are also driven by the number of dependents you would like to have covered.
-Family health care plans will cost more than an individual’s plan.
+Family well-being care plans will cost more than an individual’s plan.

-Canadian drug prices are now the third highest among the Organisation for Economic Co-operation and Development (OECD) countries – that is approximately 25% above the OECD median.
-This influences Canadians’ access to important prescription drugs and the sustainability of Canada’s health care system. (source – Health Canada).
-While this prescription medication coverage will vary based on location and need, our agents can help mitigate these high costs related to prescription drugs by setting you up with the appropriate coverage for you and your family.
+While this pharmaceutical coverage will vary based on location and need, our agents can help mitigate these high costs related to illness treatment plans by setting you up with the appropriate coverage for you and your family.

 Recent Posts